Job #: 1706

-Applicants interested in this exciting opportunity should submit one PDF document that includes (1) a letter of application responsive to the job description and responsibilities, (2) curriculum vitae, (3) transcripts, (4) statement of teaching philosophy with a focus in clinical teaching and supervision (maximum of 2 pages), and (5) names and contact information for three professional references.
+Applicants interested in this exciting opportunity should submit one PDF document that includes (1) a letter of application responsive to the job description and responsibilities, (2) curriculum vitae, (3) transcripts, (4) statement of teaching philosophy (maximum of 2 pages), and (5) names and contact information for three professional references.
 The PDF packet with all documents listed above should be labeled as follows: LastName_Application_Position-1706-CSD.

 Please submit application materials via e-mail to firstname.lastname@example.org.
 Review of applications will begin as applications are submitted with priority review of applications received by April 1 and will continue until position is filled.
 Salary and benefits package are competitive.

 Application materials will be screened and interview candidates will be selected and notified by telephone or email.
 All applicants will be notified once the position is filled.
 Employment is contingent upon eligibility to work in the United States.

 DISCOVER PACIFIC UNIVERSITY

 Pacific University is a small but diverse community, where students thrive in a personal academic environment.
 Tracing its roots back to 1849, when it began as a school for orphans of the Oregon Trail, Pacific has long been devoted to making a difference in people’s lives.
 Nestled in the valley at the base of the coastal range and Mount Hood, the university is only a half hour to the Portland metro center.